YokoZar/wine-model/README.md

    for debate -- is Zipf's law or a Pareto distribution a better model for predicting which features will be important for users?
 If you have an opinion on questions like that, please feel free to share and discuss it, and I will do my best to implement it for you.
+ * We don't model "dirty fixes", ie solutions to bugs that increase the time to perfection (perhaps by adding new bugs or more difficulty to existing bugs).
+These might be thought of as ugly hacks to the code that somehow manage to get an app working, which in Wine's case Alexandre opposes.